Queensland Palliative Medicine Advanced Training Pathway

 - the eligibility criteria above

-- the Palliative Medicine Registrar job description (PDF 102KB)
+- the Palliative Medicine Registrar job description (PDF 101 kB)

-- the Palliative Medicine preferencing guide (PDF 179KB) complete and submit an application through the Queensland Health RMO Campaign including the Queensland Palliative Medicine Advanced Training Pathway section on the online RMO application.
+- the Palliative Medicine preference guide (PDF 451 kB) complete and submit an application through the Queensland Health RMO Campaign including the Queensland Palliative Medicine Advanced Training Pathway section on the online RMO application.

 Training placements are usually six months in duration, however in some cases may be up to 12 months.
 The following facilities and services are accredited for training and contribute to the integrated pathway.

-- Gold Coast Hospital and Health Service (PDF 57KB)
+- Gold Coast Palliative Care Service (PDF 201 kB)

-- Sunshine Coast Hospital and Health Service (PDF 72KB)
+- Sunshine Coast Palliative Care Service (PDF 190 kB)

 Interview, selection and offer dates